 There are some qualities of sound common to all my Naiad guitars, that come from the design, construction, materials and methods used-

 DETAIL AND RESPONSIVENESS- by this I mean that many of the more subtle/quiet elements of the sound are transmitted clearly.
-As well as overtones, resonances, harmonics etc.. this includes picking noises, percussive effects on strings and body (unusually strong and a very noticeble feature of the Naiads, only there if you make them though!), string squeak, slight mistakes (again...!)- all this makes for a highly responsive and expressive instrument.
+As well as overtones, resonances, harmonics etc.. this includes picking noises, percussive effects on strings and body, finger movement etc.. all this makes for a highly responsive and expressive instrument.

 This quality also contributes to the effect of string separation.
 The single pickup (which minimises magnetic damping on the strings), and the direct, highly shielded output (which gives a signal which has degraded as little as possible, and picked up as little noise as possible, by the time it reaches the output), are important in making sure that subtle details like string separation are actually heard in the amplified or recorded sound.

-Guitar - Olive Ash Naiad, 2017, 0.8mm action at twelth fret bass and treble, 10 gauge Elixir Nanoweb strings, 650mm scale length, Olive Ash Body, Fretboard and Bridge, Q tuner Neodymium Sc middle, Direct Out.
+Guitar - Solidbody Olive Ash Naiad, 2017, 0.8mm action at twelth fret bass and treble, 10 gauge Elixir Nanoweb strings, 650mm scale length, Olive Ash Body, Fretboard and Bridge, Sycamore Nut, Q tuner Neodymium Sc middle, Direct Out.